GamingToastEVE/Sloth/privacy policy.md

 Your privacy is important to us.
-This Privacy Policy explains what personal data the Discord bot [Bot Name] ("the Bot") processes, for what purpose, and what rights you have under the General Data Protection Regulation (GDPR).
+This Privacy Policy explains what personal data the Discord bot Soth ("the Bot") processes, for what purpose, and what rights you have under the General Data Protection Regulation (GDPR).
+This privacy policy only applies to the instance hosted by the developer.

 1. Data Controller